TOD-theses/paper-T-RACE/main.typ

 ==== Code analysis of @zhang_combatting_2023

-As shown in their algorithm 1, they take as input all the executed transactions.
-They use these transactions and their results in the `searchVictimGivenAttack` method, where `ar` represents the attack transaction and result and `vr` represents the victim transaction and result.
+In @zhang_combatting_2023, algorithm 1 takes all the executed transaction as its input.
+These transactions and their results are used in the `searchVictimGivenAttack` method, where `ar` represents the attack transaction with result and `vr` represents the victim transaction with result.

-For the normal execution order ($T_a -> T_v$), they simply use `ar` and `vr` and pass them to their `CheckOracle` method which then compares the resulting states.
+For the normal execution order ($T_a -> T_v$), the authors use `ar` and `vr` and pass them to their `CheckOracle` method, which then compares the resulting states.
 As `ar` and `vr` are obtained by executing all transactions, they also include the intermediary transactions for these results (similar to our $sigma ->^(T_A) sigma_A ->^(T_X) sigma_(A X) ->^(T_B) sigma_(A X B)$ case).

 For the reverse order ($T_v -> T_a$), they take the state before $T_a$, i.e. $sigma$.
 Then they execute all transactions obtained from the `SlicePrerequisites` method.
 And finally they execute $T_v$ and $T_a$.

 The `SlicePrerequisites` method uses the `hbGraph` built in `StartSession`, which seems to be a graph where each transaction points to the previous transaction from the same EOA.
-From this graph, it takes all transactions between $T_a$ and $T_v$, that are from the same sender as $T_v$.
-This interpretation matches the test case \"should slide prerequisites correctly\" from the source code.
+From this graph, it takes all transactions between $T_a$ and $T_v$ that are from the same sender as $T_v$.
+This interpretation matches the test case "should slide prerequisites correctly" from the source code.
 As the paper does not mention these prerequisite transactions, we do not know why this subset of intermediary transactions was chosen.

-We can conclude, that @zhang_combatting_2023 executes all intermediary transactions for the normal order.
+We can conclude that @zhang_combatting_2023 executes all intermediary transactions for the normal order.
 However, for the reverse order, they only execute intermediary transactions that are also sent by the victim, but do not execute any other intermediary transactions.

 ==== Code analysis of @torres_frontrunner_2021

-In the file `displacement.py`, they replay the normal execution order at the lines 154-155, and the reverse execution order at the lines 158-159.
+In the file `displacement.py`, the lines 154-155 replay the normal execution order, and lines 158-159 the reverse execution order.
 They only execute $T_A$ and $T_V$ (in normal and reverse order), but do not execute any intermediate transactions.

 === Block environments
-When we analyze a pair of transactions $(T_A , T_B)$, it can be, that these are not part of the same block.
-The execution of these transactions can depend on the block environment they are executed in, for instance if they access the current block number.
-Thus, executing $T_A$ or $T_B$ in a different block environment than on the blockchain may alter their behaviour.
+When we analyze a pair of transactions $(T_A , T_B)$, it may happen that these are not part of the same block.
+The execution of the transactions may depend on the block environment they are executed in, for instance if they access the current block number.
+Thus, executing $T_A$ or $T_B$ in a block environment different from the blockchain may alter their behaviour.
 From our intuitive TOD definition, it is not clear which block environment(s) we use when replaying the transactions in normal and reverse order.

 ==== Code analysis of @zhang_combatting_2023

 In the normal scenario, the block environments used are the same as originally used for the transaction.

 For the reverse scenario, the block environment used to execute all transactions is contained in `ar.VmContext` and as such corresponds to the block environment of $T_a$.
-This means $T_a$ is executed in the same block environment as on the blockchain, while $T_v$ and the intermediary transactions may be executed in a different block environment than in the normal scenario.
+This means $T_a$ is executed in the same block environment as on the blockchain, while $T_v$ and the intermediary transactions may be executed in a block environment different from the normal scenario.

 ==== Code analysis of @torres_frontrunner_2021

 In the file `displacement.py` line 151, we see that the emulator uses the same block environment for both transactions.
-Therefore, at least one of them will be executed in a different block environment than on the blockchain.
-However, it uses the same block environment for both scenarios, thus being consistently different to the execution on the blockchain.
+Therefore, at least one of them will be executed in a block environment different from the blockchain.
+However, it uses the same block environment for both scenarios, thus being consistently different from the execution on the blockchain.

 === Initial state $sigma$
-While our preliminary TOD definition specifies that we start with the same $sigma$ in both execution orders, it is up to interpretation which world state $sigma$ is.
+While our preliminary TOD definition specifies that we start with the same $sigma$ in both execution orders, it is up to interpretation which world state $sigma$ actually designates.

 ==== Code analysis of @zhang_combatting_2023